 - Change in Records A written request to change your record.
 Typical changes include name, address, telephone number, social security number, and program code (major).
-Most changes require you to present appropriate documentation. - Enrollment Verification An official College statement indicating term of enrollment and your status (e.g., full or part time). - Transfer Credit Evaluation A statement of all coursework and grades accepted from another postsecondary institution.
-Transcript evaluation summary is available online at southflorida.edu on the Records menu. - Non-Release of Directory Information A request submitted for non-release of directory information by completing a form in the SFSC Office of the Registrar.
-This non-release request will remain in effect until you request a removal of the non-release hold.

-Official Transcripts - Transcripts are processed through the National Student Clearinghouse's website StudentClearing House.org.
+Most changes require you to present appropriate documentation. - Enrollment Verification An official College statement indicating term of enrollment and your status (e.g., full or part time). - Transfer Credit Evaluation A statement of all coursework and grades accepted from another postsecondary institution. - Non-Release of Directory Information A request submitted for non-release of directory information by completing a form in the SFSC Office of the Registrar.
+This non-release request will remain in effect until you request a removal of the non-release hold. - Official Transcripts Transcripts are processed through the National Student Clearinghouse's website StudentClearing House.org.
 Once you are on the National Student Clearinghouse homepage, you need to select the Student tab from the main page, and then select "order or Track a Transcript" and follow the instructions provided by National Student Clearinghouse.
 All you need to know is your name and Social Security Number (SSN).